Architectural Studies

 ARCH-305UE Advanced Topics in Architecture: 'Public Space and Everyday Life in Globalizing Spanish Cities'

-This course will examine everyday urban life and public space in Spain from the post-Civil War period (1939) to 2021.
+With a transnational and historical scope, this course will examine everyday life and public space in Spanish cities.
 We'll approach cities as dynamic global networks shaped by cultures, politics, economies, ideologies, memories, and imaginations.
-Through literary, visual, and theoretical texts, we'll explore the in/exclusivity of large-scale urban phenomena such as street design, gentrification, city ordinances, globalization, and mass tourism.
-From a lesser-known ethnographic angle, we'll also bring into dialogue the power within everyday practices (walking, sitting, remembering, shopping, placemaking) as well as subjects and objects (street vendors, immigrants, urban furniture, historic buildings).
+Through literary, visual, and theoretical texts, we'll explore the in/exclusivity of large-scale urban phenomena such as street design, architecture, gentrification, globalization, and mass tourism.
+From a lesser-known ethnographic angle, we'll also bring into dialogue the power within practices (walking, sitting, remembering, shopping, placemaking) as well as subjects and objects (street vendors, minority identities, urban furniture, buildings).

 Crosslisted as: SPAN-350UE